trishatjokro/personal-finance-tracker/README.md

 - **Filter and sort** by month, category, spending vs income, or free text
 - **See the shape of a month** — spending by category, running balance, and how this month compares to the last
+- **Export a month as a PDF** — real selectable text, not a screenshot
+- **Several logins on one computer**, each with completely separate books
 - **Light and dark**, both designed rather than one flipped into the other

+## Several people, one copy

+Anyone can create an account from the sign-in screen, and each person gets their own accounts, transactions, and categories.
+Nobody can see anyone else's — every query is scoped by user, and asking for a transaction that isn't yours returns nothing rather than someone else's data.

+This is separate books on shared hardware, not a shared household budget.
+Two people tracking one joint account would each need to import it themselves.

+Worth being clear about the threat model: this protects your partner or roommate from casually opening your ledger.
+It does **not** protect the database file itself — anyone with access to the folder can read `data/ledger.db` directly.
+If that matters, use macOS FileVault or an encrypted volume.

 ## Your data